ndf-zz/metarace-roadmeet/README.md

 ### Install From PyPI With Pip

-Use pip in your virtual env to download and install roadmeet from the Python Package Index:
+Use pip in your virtual env to download and install roadmeet along with any required python packages from the Python Package Index:

 	$ ~/Documents/metarace/venv/bin/pip3 install metarace-roadmeet